zorlack/meatspace-designs/TurntableFrictionDrive/README.md

 ![Design Render](images/design-render.jpg)

-With those two decisions made the next step was to make a design in Fusion 360 and start selecting hardware.
+With those two decisions made the next step was to make a design in Fusion 360 and start selecting components.
+I started with the motor.
+I was eager to use a motor I had sitting on the shelf: A 3 Phase 2HP GE Motor (NEMA Frame 145TC.
+GE Model 5KE48WN8167) with a Morse 5:1 right-angle gear reduction (Morse 175Q140LR5.)
+This is a fairly beefy motor with a significant gear reduction.

+In addition to the gear reduction on the front-end of the motor, I wanted to further reduce the gearing for two reasons: First, turntables typically require a large amount of effort to break free when turning.
+Reduced gearing would permit greater starting torque.
+Second, the native speed of the motor and gearing is 345 RPM (1725 RPM / 5).
+We want the traction drive gearing to allow us to use as much of the 0-60Hz range of the motor as possible without spinning a turntable too quickly.
+Therefore care was taken to use a small drive sprocket (11 teeth), a large axle-sprocket (30 teeth), and a small drive wheel (6" diameter".)

 I noticed early-on that because the device would sit on the floor, I wasn't going to be able to through-bolt the pillow block bearings.
 That means that the steel would have to be drilled and tapped, and that I would need additional thickness on the bottom layer in order to have appropriate thread engagement.

 ## Turntable Eccentricity